 The Starry Night Inn is Oregon Coast’s only boutique art hotel, and it is a wonderful experience with Victorian rooms, cabins, private spas, soaking tubs, a full-body massage chair, and an infrared sauna.
 At the time of writing, the Inn has an impressive 4.9-star average rating with nearly 200 glowing reviews.

-While here, you can schedule an art class; these classes can be as small as two guests, and feature complimentary coffee, tea, pastries, and cocktails.
+While here, you can schedule an art class; these classes can be as small as two guests and feature complimentary coffee, tea, pastries, and cocktails.
 You’ll learn how to paint aquatic life and landscapes with the guidance of an artist.
-All materials are provided, and you can either paint indoors in the lobby or outside in the fresh air on their front porch.
+All materials are provided; you can paint indoors in the lobby or outside in the fresh air on their front porch.

-They have three second-story rooms and three first-floor cabins with all of the amenities (and more) of a studio apartment.
-I have to say that Room Five with the queen bed is my favorite.
+They have three second-story rooms and three first-floor cabins with all the amenities (and more) of a studio apartment.
+I must say that Room Five with the queen bed is my favorite.
 I love the forest mural and sophisticated Bohemian aesthetic.

 10. Ride at Seaside Skate Park in Broadway Park

 Seaside Skate Park is 11,000 square feet and is adjacent to the baseball field and indoor swim center.
 It’s small but optimal for intermediate riders.

 Here, you have mild to challenging lines that connect intuitively.
 The pool-style bowl flows nicely, with smooth ground, good hips, and interesting twists.